tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   rf_model = RandomForestClassifier(n_estimators=500, random_state=78)
   ```

   * `n_estimators`: This is the number of random forest to be created by the algorithm, in general, a higher number makes the predictions stronger and more stable, however a very large number can result in higher training time.
+A good approach is to start low and increase the number if the model performance is not adequate.

-  * `random_state`: This parameter defines the seed used by the random number generator, it's important to define a value for future model comparison.
+    * A [research study](https://doi.org/10.1007/978-3-642-31537-4_13) suggests that a range between `64` and `128` trees in a forest could be used for initial modeling.

-Comment to students, that that according to a [research study](https://doi.org/10.1007/978-3-642-31537-4_13), it's possible to suggest that a range between `64` and `128` trees in a forest could be used for initial modeling.
+  * `random_state`: This parameter defines the seed used by the random number generator.
+It's important to define a random state when comparing multiple models.

 * Once the random forest model is created, it's fitted with the training data.